Hoyasumii/avengers-endgame/README.md

 QUILL: Hey, just so you know, this is my ship still.
 I'm in charge.

 THOR: I know.
 I know.
-Of course, you a
+Of course, you ar